Did you know that issues relating to tyres are a common reason for MOT failure?

 You can check the tread depth of your tyres using a 20p coin or a depth gauge, or by inspecting the tread wear bars on your tyres.

 To avoid damage to the tyre sidewall, you should avoid driving over potholes, kerbs or sharp objects.
-You should also clean your tyres regularly, and ensure that your tyres are properly inflated.

 Take good care of your tyres, and you can give your vehicle the best chances of passing its next MOT test.